Updated February 18

 In the most destructive of a series of earthquakes, a 6.4 earthquake struck off the coast at around 4:24am local time on January 7.
 The USGS reported the earthquake hit just south of the island at a shallow depth of roughly six miles.

-Hundreds of aftershocks are continuing with the latest at 6.0.
-One death and some injuries have been reported thus far.
+More than 4,000 aftershocks have followed the major quake in January and have continued with the most severe at 6.0.
+One death and some injuries have been reported.
 There has been damage to buildings and infrastructure with most of the damage in the southwest coastal region.
-News reports indicate the January 7 earthquake is the strongest on record to hit Puerto Rico since 1918.
-Power was shut off proactively across the island for safety purposes and has come back on in most areas.
+News reports indicate the January 7 earthquake was the strongest on record to hit Puerto Rico since 1918.
+Power was shut off proactively across the island for safety purposes and was restored in most areas.
 The island’s power grid remains fragile and vulnerable to the aftershocks.

 “In some of the hardest-hit communities thousands of people are sleeping outdoors for fear of aftershocks,” said Americares Mental Health and Psychosocial Program Manager Miguel Marrero who has been going door-to-door assisting earthquake survivors in Guánica and Ponce.
 “Your house is supposed to be a safe place, but people are afraid to return home or are now suddenly homeless.
 We are helping survivors manage stress and anxiety and connecting those in need of follow-up care with mental health providers in their communities.”